jjparker34/4322-QuizI-D/README.md

-This project is for Quiz I of the Spring 2023 Semester.
+.\This project is for Quiz I of the Spring 2023 Semester.
 You are required to:
-1) create a fork of this repo
+1) create a fork of this repo /
-2) clone your own repo into VS Code
+2) clone your own repo into VS Code /
-3) name your virtual environment - quizVE
+3) name your virtual environment - quizVE /
-4) Install the third part library(in your VE) - seaborn
+4) Install the third part library(in your VE) - seaborn /
 5) Work the problem
 6) Submit your github URL in the quiz on Canvas